SkymaX86/Fridgemaster/README.md

 Fridgemaster
 ============

-Jquerymobile &amp; WebAPI 2.1 implementation with some cool SignalR Stuff
+Jquerymobile &amp; WebAPI 2.1 implementation with some cool SignalR stuff